 - Corners of your wooden floor

-Hotter seasons denotes the start of termites swarms for property holders.
-Florida’s hot and damp atmosphere is perfect for a few types of termites.
+Hotter seasons denote the start of termites swarms for property holders.
+Florida’s hot and damp atmosphere is perfect for a few types of ants and termites.
 Also, our homes are in danger a lot prior in the year than in different locales.
 Florida is home to three principle sorts of termites

 - Subterranean Termites

 - Drywood Termites